clicpilot/clicpilot-test/README.md

-This is an application to test all the clicpilot js functions.
+This is an application to test all the clicpilot-js functions.
+Run the main.html and go to console to find the test.
+Run "Test All" to execute the test cases.